BekAllaev/BlazorStripeCustomPrice/README.md

 In this repo we use webhooks, here is the article about webhook principles - https://hookdeck.com/webhooks/guides/what-are-webhooks-how-they-work#:~:text=A%20webhook%20is%20an%20HTTP,fired%20in%20the%20source%20system.
 This is webhook implementation in ASP .NET Core - https://learn.microsoft.com/en-us/aspnet/webhooks/

+> There is no need to configure price or the product on the Stripe

 ## Project structure

 This is Blazor Web App(auto render mode)